 But like anything else, the oil can have side effects too and one of these is having an upset stomach.
 Fortunately, there are ways on how to prevent it and make taking MCT oil more hassle-free.

 Why MCT Oil Causes Upset Stomach

-Before we identify some ways on how to prevent stomach upset with MCT oil, let us first find out what causes this side effect.
+Before we identify some ways on how to prevent stomach upset with the oil, let us first find out what causes this side effect.

-There are some few reasons why the MCT oil could trigger upset stomach.
+There are a few reasons why the MCT oil could trigger upset stomach.
 First, the oil is made of triglycerides that are somewhat unusual in the sense that they are processed much faster unlike the many other fats and oils.
-According to Dave Asprey, the founder of the bulletproof coffee, also known as the Keto Coffee:

 MCTs are known for providing you with quick energy and a sharper brain.
 They’re absorbed more quickly than other fats and easily converted into energy.

 As a result, the MCT oil will act as an irritant in your body that could trigger physiological mechanisms to flush your gut, leading to possible mild upset such as indigestion, stomach ache, and loose bowels.